Sapphirine/Mate_Finder_Dating_Website/README.md

 If you want to run locally, you must first install all the dependencies following the guide below.
 And then you can find detail instructions in section __how to run locally__.

 ## Install Dependencies
-Here we assume that you have already installed python (ver 2 or ver 3).
+Here we assume that you have already installed python (ver 2 or ver 3) and Spark.
 You want to first install pip through this stand-alone pip installer through python -> [link](https://pip.pypa.io/en/latest/installing/#installing-with-get-pip-py)
 Then you are able to install all dependencies through pip:
 + django: `pip install Django`